Loading…

 AI for in-house legal counsel: contract review, NDA triage, policy work and how to set up legal AI without breaching privilege or the Privacy Act.

-As in-house counsel, AI hits you twice: you're advising the business on how to deploy it safely, and you're being expected to use it yourself to handle more matters with the same headcount.
-This is the operator-grade guide for AI for in-house legal counsel — where AI genuinely helps, where it bites, and how to set yourself up to be the legal team your CEO wants in 2026.
+This is the operator-grade guide to AI for in-house legal counsel — where AI genuinely helps, where it bites, and how to set yourself up to be the legal team your CEO actually wants in 2026.

 A few honest shifts: